All you need to know about vinyl

 WHAT ARE THE DIFFERENT FORMS OF VINYL?

 You may have seen vinyl in a hospital or classroom.
-That is referred to as “homogenous vinyl” and has only one layer from top to bottom.
+That is referred to as “homogeneous vinyl” and has only one layer from top to bottom.

-Vinyl that has a pattern (like wood or tiles) has many layers and is referred to as “heterogenous vinyl.
+Vinyl that has a pattern (like wood or tiles) has many layers and is referred to as “heterogeneous vinyl.”

 WHAT IS A LUXURY VINYL PLANK